Updated: Oct 26, 2022

-I just reread the book Juggling Elephants, it helps you get to your to-do list done.
+I just reread the book Juggling Elephants; it helps you complete your to-do list.
 The author talks about being the ringleader of your own 3 ring circus.
-The gist is that you have 3 rings in your circus and each of those rings has different acts.
+The gist is that you have 3 rings in your circus, each of which has different acts.

 Professional ring for you it might be teaching or school.
-For example, you could have the different subjects that you teach or the committees that you're on or projects that you're working on.
+For example, you could have the different subjects you teach, the committees you're on, or projects you're working on.

-Personal ring what are things you're going to invest in yourself.
+Personal ring what are things you're going to invest in yourself?
 Put things that help fill you up as as as a person.
-Whether it be writing poetry, or listening to music, or bingeing your favorite show on Netflix, working out, or making time to meal prep or something like that you can put that in there.
+You can put that in there, whether it be writing poetry, listening to music, bingeing your favorite show on Netflix, working out, or making time to meal prep or something.

-Relationships ring this is where family, friends, loved ones come into play.
-This is where you put all of your personal connections.
+Relationships ring where family, friends, and loved ones come into play.
+This is where you put all of your connections.

 Stay late or go in early

 Either stay late or go or go in early and don't do both.
-Whenever I was a first-year teacher I would be in at 7:00 am I think school started at 7:45 am and I would leave at like 4:00 PM or 5:00 PM.
+Whenever I was a first-year teacher, I would be in at 7:00 am I think school started at 7:45 am, and I would leave at like 4:00 PM or 5:00 PM.
 Friends, please don't do that - pick one or the other.
 You don't want to burn out.
-By choosing one or the other then you're making time for relationships and you're making time for you as well.
-Bonus tip: When you go into school choose what you're going to work on for that time and prioritize your list of things you need to do and get them done.
+By choosing one or the other, then, you're making time for relationships, and you're making time for yourself as well.
+Bonus tip: When you go to school, choose what you're going to work on for that time and prioritize your list of things you need to do and get them done.

 Keep the learning going

 Just because you have a degree or a diploma doesn't mean learning has stopped.
-Personal and professional growth is so important for you to become an educator of excellence.
+Personal and professional growth is important for becoming an educator of excellence.
 There are so many ways for you to engage in professional development.
-For example events at your school or school district, listening to podcasts, attending webinars from simple k12 or edweb, reading articles from Edutopia, EdWeek, or Chronicle of Higher Ed.
+For example, events at your school or school district, listening to podcasts, attending webinars from simple k12 or edweb, and reading articles from Edutopia, EdWeek, or Chronicle of Higher Ed.

 Finding ways for you to hone in on your craft and become better and better each day is what our kids deserve.
-For example, I went back to school while I was teaching and that was tough.
-Before going back to school I had a clear understanding of why I'm going back.
-I'm was going to be a better teacher and invest in myself.
-I was able to reach my students in new ways by learning more techniques and honing in on a specific area that I'm passionate about.
-It was really neat going back to school for my Masters of Education because I was able to incorporate what I learned directly into the classroom right away.
-Bonus tip: sometimes depending on the school district that you're in may help pay your way a little bit.
+For example, I went back to school while teaching, which was tough.
+Before returning to school, I clearly understood why I was returning.
+I was going to be a better teacher and invest in myself.
+I could reach my students in new ways by learning more techniques and honing in on a specific area I'm passionate about.
+It was really neat going back to school for my Master of Education because I could immediately incorporate what I learned into the classroom.
+Bonus tip: sometimes, depending on the school district that you're in may help pay your way a little bit.

 Remember just because you get a diploma or degree doesn't mean you're learning stops.
 It shouldn't stop you should always be continuing to learn.

-With the support of a network, I can have my future teachers connect with educators from around the world that are currently in the classroom.
-They're able to see what actual teachers are doing in their classrooms at any time.
-It has been a game-changer in my class just for them to connect and learn from other people and they're able to bring their experiences into that classroom.
+With the support of a network, I can have my future teachers connect with educators from around the world currently in the classroom.
+They can see what actual teachers are doing in their classrooms at any time.
+It has been a game-changer in my class just for them to connect and learn from other people, and they can bring their experiences into that classroom.